 If your application is declined then you may still have options.

-An over 50s plan provides guaranteed acceptance for all UK residents between the ages of 50-85.
+An over-50s plan provides guaranteed acceptance for all UK residents between the ages of 50-85.
 No medical information is required and this includes your weight.
 So being overweight will not affect your possibility of obtaining this type of cover.

-Alternatively, especially if you do not fall within this age range, it may be possible to obtain coverage through a specialist insurer who provides life insurance for overweight individuals.
+Alternatively, especially if you do not fall within this age range, it may be possible to obtain coverage through a specialist insurer that provides life insurance for overweight individuals.
 However, this life insurance costs more in most cases.

 It’s highly likely that if you are overweight, the cost of your monthly life insurance premiums will be inflated.

 The higher your BMI (outside of the healthy weight range for your height/weight), the more expensive your life insurance cover will be.

 The rate your monthly premiums inflate varies between providers.
 Therefore, to ensure you receive the best deal, it is always beneficial to compare quotes from different companies.